iamrobzy/in-demand/README.md

 Save all skills.
 Make a comprehensive overview by:

 1. Embed skills to a vector with an embedding model
-2. Perform clustering with HDBSCAN
+2. Perform clustering with KMeans
 2. Visualize clustering with dimensionality reduction (UMAP)

 Inspiration: [link](https://dylancastillo.co/posts/clustering-documents-with-openai-langchain-hdbscan.html)